The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Conclusions and perspectives

-Waves in plasmas are investigated in Section \ref{waves}, using particle-in-cell (PIC) simulations.
-Caustic solitary density waves are discussed for microparticles levitated in electrodynamic traps \cite{Syr19a, Syr19b}.
-Analytical and numerical simulations are performed, in order to better explain the physical mechanisms and phenomena observed.
+Waves in plasmas are investigated in Section \ref{waves} using particle-in-cell (PIC) simulations.
+Caustic solitary density waves are discussed for microparticles levitated in electrodynamic traps \cite{Syr19b, Syr19c}.
+Analytical and numerical simulations are performed in order to better explain the physical mechanisms and phenomena involved.
 The interaction between an acoustic wave and levitated microparticles is also investigated \cite{Sto11}.
 Section \ref{Sec6} presents the physics of multipole traps and their associated advantages, along with the latest experimental techniques and results \cite{Mih16a, Mih16b}.
-Analytical and numerical simulations are supplied that support the experimental data and results.
+Analytical and numerical simulations are supplied that support experimental data and results.

-Sections \ref{Sec7} and \ref{Sec9} review mass spectrometry methods and techniques to investigate single particles levitated in electrodynamic or optical traps \cite{Gong18, Puro19}.
-Emphasis is placed on mass spectrometry techniques \cite{Werth09, March05, March17a}, as well as on novel methods based on elastic and inelastic scattering of light, using the Mie theory \cite{Bast18, Mie1908, Herg12}, or Raman and fluorescence spectroscopy \cite{Signo11, Wrie09, Mish09, Red15}.
-Recent experiments seem to indicate that inelastic scattering can be successfully applied to the detection of biological particles such as pollen, bacteria, aerosols, traces of explosives or synthetic polymers \cite{Wang15}.
+Sections \ref{Sec7} and \ref{Sec9} review mass spectrometry methods and techniques used to investigate single particles levitated in electrodynamic or optical traps \cite{Gong18, Puro19}.
+Emphasis is placed on mass spectrometry techniques \cite{Werth09, March05, March17a} and novel methods based on elastic and inelastic scattering of light, using Mie theory \cite{Bast18, Mie1908, Herg12} or Raman and fluorescence spectroscopy \cite{Signo11, Wrie09, Mish09, Red15}.
+Recent experiments seem to indicate that inelastic scattering can be successfully applied to the detection of biological particles such as pollen, bacteria, aerosols, traces of explosives, or synthetic polymers \cite{Wang15}.

-Despite their micro and nanometer range size aerosols have a major impact on global climate and health, but the underlying mechanisms and subsequent effects are still far from being explained.
+Despite their micro and nanometre range size, aerosols have a major impact on global climate and health but the underlying mechanisms and subsequent effects are still far from being explained.
 Section \ref{Sec8} brings new perspectives and sheds new light on aerosol and nanoparticle diagnosis \cite{Sande14, Kulma11, Krieg12, Sulli18}, with a special emphasis on the optical properties associated with them \cite{Kul11, Rama18, Sein16, Islam18, Tom17}.
 Novel methods and techniques are described, aimed at investigating and characterizing these particles.